aascode/Discerning-Suicidal-Ideation-From-the-Language-of-Depression/README.md

  ---
  ### Notebook 05: Production Model
+ ## Business Recommendations
+-Yes, Suicidal ideation can be distinguished from depression with a sensitivity of 90% when a threshold of P(Y=1) ≤ 0.39 is enforced

- The severity of suicidal ideation has been proposed by Beck et al. as an indicator of suicidal risk.
+-A hybrid Machine Learning and Rule based approach may be necessary The severity of suicidal ideation has been proposed by Beck et al. as an indicator of suicidal risk.

 Resources: